jellyie/ArrayList/README.md

 # ArrayList

-A program that mimics the preexisting ArrayList class that exists in the java library.
+A program that mimics the preexisting ArrayList class in the java library.